 If you’re not careful, winter weather can wreak havoc on your home.
-In 2016 alone, winter weather storms caused an estimated $1 billion in insured losses, according to the Insurance Information Institute.
+In 2018, winter weather storms caused $3 billion in insured losses, according to Munich Re.

 Don’t let your clients and their employees become a statistic.
 Share these winter weather insurance tips with clients and prospects to make sure they stay safe this winter and avoid unexpected costly bills.

 5 Insurance Considerations for Winter Weather